p-gen/smenu/tests/README.rst

   The resulting output is the content of the screen after all the typescript content and DEC escape sequences have been interpreted.

-  With newer Linux kernelsi (>= 6.2), you may need to run (as root) ``sysctl dev.tty.legacy_tiocsti=1`` for this to work.
+  With newer Linux kernels (>= 6.2), you may need to run (as root) ``sysctl dev.tty.legacy_tiocsti=1`` for this to work.

+Make sure that the **bash** shell is installed.

-- For accurate results, please use a terminal using DEC escape sequences for attribute settings (colors, bold...).
-As most tests are using colors and UTF-8 the terminal and locale in use must support them.
-Setting and exporting TERM=xterm is a good idea.
+For accurate results, please use a terminal using DEC escape sequences for attribute settings (colors, bold...), I highly recommend **xterm** in this situation.

+As most tests are using colors and UTF-8 the terminal and locale in use must also support them.

 Files
 -----